galaxyproject/galaxy-hub/src/news/2019-07-galaxy-update/index.md

 * If you haven't registered yet, then [you still can](/src/events/gcc2019/registration/index.md).
 We still have space in the training sessions on Monday, as well as in the conference itself on Tuesday through Thursday.
 * We still have poster and demo space (although not much).
 [Submit an abstract right now](/src/events/gcc2019/abstracts/index.md).
-* We have opened a [call for late-breaking lightning talks].
-Space is tight, but we can get a few on the schedule.
-Submit your idea now.
 * There are more [talks, posters, demos, BoFs and training at GCC2019](https://gcc2019.sched.com/) then at any GCC before it.

 See you in Freiburg!